hyominchoi/Catalog_Web_App/README.md

 Miscellaneous
 -------------
-* Next goa: I want to add web-scrapping functionality to record the lowest possible prices from various websites.
+* Next goal: I want to add web-scrapping functionality to record the lowest possible prices from various websites.